Undergoing renovations to become one of the city’s great green spaces

 On September 4, the park will reopen as a modern and welcoming outdoor space, reestablishing William Penn’s original Center Square as a gathering place for all Philadelphians.

-Read on for full details of the massive renovations.
+Read on for info on the opening events as well as the full details of the massive renovations.

 The 120,557-square-foot public space will create a dynamic and accessible new hub for pedestrians, commuters and visitors.